fbgallet/roam-extension-bionic-text/README.md

 ### Focus mode

+Only the currently hovered or edited block is visible, everything else (other blocks, bullets, title, sidebar, top bar, etc.) becomes partially or completely transparent depending on the chosen opacity level (from 0 to 0.5).
+Simply move the mouse to the margin to make all blocks reappear, or hover over an element to make it appear.

 ### Bionic mode
-Display all texts on your current Roam page in a similar way as '[Bionic Reading](https://bionic-reading.com)': put in bold the first part of words, allegedly for **faster, more focused reading and better memorization**
+Display all texts in a similar way as '[Bionic Reading](https://bionic-reading.com)': put in bold the first part of words, allegedly for **faster, more focused reading and better memorization**

 ![image](https://user-images.githubusercontent.com/74436347/178007300-263361a9-d901-4c59-b2c5-bd9a42c2aa36.png)

 This extension makes changes only on the HTML level (current page display), not on your data!

-Settings:
+Settings for Bionic mode:
   - **fixation** (percentage of word in bold, from 0 to 100)
       - default: 50
   - **saccade** (applies every x words, from 1 to 5)
       - default: 1

-### Limitations
-- Bionic view is not immediately applied to new unfolded blocks or blocks opened in the sidebar (you need to reapply it to the whole page)

 ---------------
 If you find my work useful and want to encourage me to continue and improve the existing extensions or produce new ones, you can buy me a coffee ☕ [https://buymeacoffee.com/fbgallet](https://buymeacoffee.com/fbgallet) and follow me on Twitter: [@fbgallet](https://twitter.com/fbgallet).